 Indo-Chinese or 'Chindian' food is a product of the huge Chinese community that lives in India.
 The delicious flavors of their food have been taken and adapted with Indian ingredients, to the Indian palate.
-This easy recipe uses previously prepared Indo-Chinese Szechuan Sauce that can be made ahead and stored in your fridge for future use.
-Can't find Paneer in your local supermarket?
-See the link below for how to make your own!
+This easy recipe uses previously prepared Indo-Chinese Szechuan sauce that can be made ahead and stored in your fridge for future use.
+You can make your own paneer if you can't find it in the local market.
 Paneer Szechuan can also be served as an appetizer, simply omit the gravy if that's what you would like to do.
 Serve this tasty vegetarian dish with fried rice or noodles

 - 3 tbsps cornflour